carlosrojaso/apress-book-web-components/docs-src/install.md

 ---
 layout: page.11ty.cjs
-title: <note-list-component> ⌲ Install
+title: <note-list-item-component> ⌲ Install
 ---

 # Install

-`<note-list-component>` is distributed on npm, so you can install it locally or use it via npm CDNs like unpkg.com.
+`<note-list-item-component>` is distributed on npm, so you can install it locally or use it via npm CDNs like unpkg.com.

 ## CDN